top of page

 Moira Buffini

-Speculative Set Design
+Speculative Set/Costume & AV Design

 Depicting love stories from Antiquity to modern times, the set acts as a camera in reverse: